Has someone tried to pitch you the Mema opportunity lately?

 The purpose of this article is to bolster the “About us” section on the Mema Website.
 I am going to try and provide an unbiased, honest and factual representation about who we are, and what we do.

 We’re a couple of entrepreneurs who came together in 2012.
 Our goal was to create a smart and simple, yet effective low-entry, high-yield leveraging system, hence the birth of “MEMA Affiliate Marketing (PTY) Ltd”, and our powerful “Affiliate Business Program”.
-This program empowers the ordinary, yet opportunistic and self-driven individual to share in the wealth (profits), when they are willing and able to apply their networking skills.
+This program empowers the ordinary, yet entrepreneurial and self-driven individual to share in the wealth (profits), when they are willing and able to apply their networking skills.

 Mema, short for “MEMA Affiliate Marketing (PTY) Ltd”, was registered as a company with the South African Commissioner of Companies & Intellectual Property Commission (CIPC) on 6 March 2013.